 2. TM2 – Appointment of Representatives.
-Basically this form acts like a Power of Attorney – it is the form that gives right from the Applicant to the Representative to handle the trademark prosecution on their behalf.
+Basically this form acts like a Power of Attorney – it is the form that gives the right from the Applicant to the Representative to handle the trademark prosecution on their behalf.
 This document must be signed by the applicant and then sent to us.
 No notarisation or legalisation is required.

 Once we receive the original documents, we then need to attach Stamps to the document – i.e. stamps bought from the Myanmar’s Internal Revenue Development.
 We will handle this for you.
 Stamp Duty is very low, almost negligible.
-The representative on behalf of an applicant must be a Myanmar citizen (this means he/she has a National Registration Card holder) and also has business address in Myanmar;
+The representative on behalf of an applicant must be a Myanmar citizen (this means he/she is a National Registration Card holder) and also has a business address in Myanmar;

 3. Application Form.
 After all the information is provided online, our IP lawyer will get the draft application, with an e-filing number affixed on the form.
-We then need to print out and sign this application form and then scan the form and attach it back to the online system and submit the form (at this stage you are probably wondering, why is it called an Online Application.
+We then need to print out and sign this application form and scan the form and attach it back to the online system and submit the form (at this stage you are probably wondering, why is it called an Online Application.
 We wonder the same too).
 Perhaps version 2.0 will allow for Digital Signatures.

 Moving on… some interesting data and information was shared during the consultation segment:

-- According to the Deputy Minister of Ministry of Commerce, there are around 2000 trademarks under the current trademark registration system in Myanmar.
+- According to the Deputy Minister of the Ministry of Commerce, there are around 2000 trademarks under the current trademark registration system in Myanmar.
 These marks need to re-filed during the soft opening.

 - A Trademark Attorneys Association will be created in the near future in accordance with international standards.

-- Online filing for soft opening is only allowed for the IP Law firms, Law Firms and Companies who are actively offering IP services in Myanmar.
+- Online filing for soft opening is only allowed for IP Law firms, Law Firms and Companies who are actively offering IP services in Myanmar.